ricardoboss/LoginLib/README.md

 To create your own implementation, I made [an example](https://github.com/MCMainiac/LoginLib/blob/master/test/DatabaseAdapter.php) `DatabaseAdapter` that is using the `MysqliDb` class from [here](https://github.com/joshcam/PHP-MySQLi-Database-Class).

+You need two tables for LoginLib to work properly:
+- one `accounts` table to store all the users
+- and one `login_tokens` table to store login tokens and authenticate the users

+For both tables there is a sql script in the dist directory.

 ## Methods <small>[top](#loginlib)</small>

 Definitions of the methods can be found in the [API Documentation](https://mcmainiac.github.io/LoginLib/classes/LoginLib.LoginLib.html).